bricomp/EBYTE_E220/README.md

 <b><h3>General code usage</b></h3>
 1. Create a serial object
-2. Create EBYTE object that uses the serial object
+2. Create EBYTE_E220 object that uses the serial object
 3. begin the serial object
 4. init() the EBYTE object
 5. set parameters (optional but required if sender and receiver are different)